coreui/coreui/docs/content/4.0/components/alerts.md

 ## Examples

 Bootstrap alert is prepared for any length of text, as well as an optional close button.
 For a styling, use one of the **required** contextual classes (e.g., `.alert-success`).
-For inline dismissal, use the (e.g., `.alert-success`).
 For inline dismissal, use the [alerts JavaScript plugin](#dismissing).

 {{< example >}}
 {{< alerts.inline >}}